techidaily/site-tech-revival/source/_posts/expand-your-horizons-with-chatgpt-a-guide-to-using-it-in-various-languages.md

 4. This should automatically direct you to your ChatGPT homepage, where you will see a terms & conditions popup for the AIPRM extension.
 Tick the checkbox to agree and click**Confirm.**
 ![AIPRM terms and conditions](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/03/aiprm-terms-conditions-chatgpt.jpeg)

-You should now see the AIPRM dashboard on your ChatGPT page.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/e4Nt2xXXtmE?si=CtKwFry4b0AJXnaN" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZLb1ViO4WR8?si=g_aiHGNCd7eAvmDM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+You should now see the AIPRM dashboard on your ChatGPT page.

 ## How to Use the AIPRM for ChatGPT Chrome Extension